The standard 52-card pack is used.

 The players do not play against the dealer.
 Their objective is merely to get a good poker hand by using their three cards plus the dealer's two facedown cards.
 At no time may a player show his hand to any of the other players.

-After looking at the three facedown cards, the player may ask for his first bet back or may elect to "let it ride."
+After looking at the three facedown cards, the player may ask for their first bet back or may elect to "let it ride."
 One of the dealer's facedown cards is then turned up.
-The player may then ask for his bet back or, again, may "let it ride."
+The player may then ask for their bet back or, again, may "let it ride."
 The dealer's second facedown card is now turned up, and the players expose their cards.
 The dealer then pays out all winning hands.

 Five of a Kind - This is the highest possible hand and can occur only where at least one card is wild, such as a joker.
 Examples of five of a kind would be four 10s and a wild card or two queens and three wild cards.